 Understanding Adverse Possession in North Carolina

 A squatter can claim rights to a property after residing there for a certain amount of time.
 In North Carolina, it takes 20 years of continuous occupation for a squatter to make an adverse possession claim (N.C.
 Gen. Stat. § 1-38, et seq; 1-17 (2015)).
+Although it’s not a requirement, a squatter can obtain possession of land when they have occupied the land with color of title for 7 years which reduces the statutory period from 20 years.
 When a squatter makes an adverse possession claim, they can gain legal ownership of the property.
 At this point, the squatter is no longer a criminal trespasser and has lawful permission to remain on the property.

 “Hostile” doesn’t necessarily mean violent or dangerous.
 In the legal sense, hostile has three definitions that states may choose to use.

 - Simple Occupation.
 This rule is followed by most states today.
 Here, “hostile” is defined as the mere occupation of the land.
 The trespasser doesn’t have to know that the land belongs to someone else.

 - Awareness of Trespassing.
 Using this rule, the trespasser must be aware that their use of the property amounts to trespassing.
 They must know that they have no legal right to be on the property.

 - Good Faith Mistake.
 A few states follow this additional rule.
 This requires that the trespasser has made an innocent good faith mistake in occupying the property in the first place.
 They may be relying on an invalid or incorrect deed, but they believe that they belong there without any knowledge of the property’s legal status.
 They are using the property “in good faith”.